 A Few Words about Accuracy

-Here is bit more on horizontal accuracy.
+Here is a bit more on horizontal accuracy.
 The illustration shows a spread of positions around a center of the range.
-As the radius of the error circle grows larger the certainty that the center of the range is the true position increases (it never reaches 100%).
+As the radius of the error circle grows larger, the certainty that the center of the range is the true position increases (it never reaches 100%).

 It is not correct to say that every job suddenly requires the highest achievable accuracy, nor is it correct to say that every GPS/GNSS survey now demands an elaborate design.
 In some situations, a crew of two, or even one surveyor on-site may carry a GPS/GNSS survey from start to finish with no more planning than minute-to-minute decisions can provide, even though the basis and the content of those decisions may be quite different from those made in a conventional survey.